BelianiRafal/Constructor/README.md

 ## What not to do:
 ### Not change any values in components
 If some value will ba changed in component, it can affect other templates, campaigns.
-Instead of copy current component and create new one.
+Instead, just copy current component and create new one.
 In order to make safe changes.

 ## Errors:
 http://127.0.0.1:5500/templates/[file_name].js net::ERR_ABORTED 404 (Not Found)